pdarwin/catrapilha/README.md

 ## Description

-Personalized image uploader worlking with Wikimedia Commons "Catrapilha" is Madeira dialect for anything big ressembling a building site machine (from "Caterpiller Inc.")
+Personalized image uploader built in React.
+Works with Wikimedia Commons.
+"Catrapilha" is Madeira dialect for anything big ressembling a building site machine (from "Caterpiller Inc.")

 ## Sites